sdabney5/Portfolio/Conceptual Projects/Linear Regression From Scratch/README.md

 ## Project Overview:

-In this project, I developed a linear regression function from scratch, without relying on any Python libraries.
+In this project, I developed a linear regression class from scratch, without relying on any Python libraries.
 Although some libraries, especially numpy, could make the code more efficient and less cumbersome, this approach demonstrates a comprehensive understanding of the underlying mechanics of linear regression.

 The project consists of three main components: